faulhornlabs/zikkurat-algebra/README.md

 - portable among at least the commonly used 64-bit platforms
 - performance within a 4x (preferably 2x) slowdown compared to state-of-the-art implementations
 - multithreading support in Haskell (but not in C)
-- standalone C library for easy interop with other languages too
+- standalone C library for easy interop with other languages
 - no external dependencies
 - comprehensive testing
 - the code should stay simple enough (and documented enough) so that auditing